If you have a gynecologic cancer, your outcomes will be better if you are treated by a gynecologic oncologist right from the beginning.

-There are several clinics within Seattle Cancer Care Alliance and its parent organizations where you might be seen, depending on your diagnosis or suspected diagnosis.
+There are several clinics within SCCA and its parent organizations where you might be seen, depending on your diagnosis or suspected diagnosis.

 Women who call SCCA for a routine gynecologic exam without an increased risk of cancer or a cancer diagnosis will be referred to the Women's Health Care Center at UWMC-Roosevelt or to the Women's Clinic at Harborview Medical Center.
 These clinics are part of UW Medicine.
 Both clinics treat women with pre-cancerous conditions such as dysplasia and perform procedures such as cryosurgery or LEEP (loop electrosurgical excision procedure).